mavericksubodh/MovieReview/README.md

 ## Submission
 We prefer you upload your project to GitHub and send us a link to your repo but you can also zip up the source and send it back to us.

-MiniLM-L6-v2 -- trained to understand languagem experts in converting sentences into embeddings.